saadmansakib47/Algorithms-CSE-4404-/DFS_README.md

      - Explore its adjacent vertices and push them onto the stack.
 4. Repeat until the stack is empty.

+## Time Complexity

+The time complexity of DFS is O(V + E), where V is the number of vertices and E is the number of edges in the graph.

 ## Pseudocode

 ```plaintext